A range of glue-laminated timber systems including hardwood or softwood beams, columns, floors and roof structures

 MASSLAM has advantages that allow longer spans, higher ceilings, increased floor space, lesser beam depth and lower associated installation costs.
 Better still, MASSLAM is cheaper to construct than concrete and steel, looks better, is safe, sustainable and efficient.

 Using Australian made and superior strength timber, our glulam offers additional benefits compared to all other mass timber options worldwide.
-Learn more about MASSLAM here.
+Learn more information by reading our MASSLAM brochure.

 Sustainable timber is the building material of the 21st century.
 Glue laminated timber is the preferred choice for mass timber construction for the following reasons: